greyshell/python_programming/README.md

 # greyEnum
-greyEnum is a multi-scanner and enumerator.
-It extracts useful service based information of a target in an automated way.
+[+] greyEnum is a multi-threaded scanner and information enumerator.
+[+] It quickly finds out all TCP open ports through asynchronous stateless unicornscan then feeds its result to nmap for service fingerprinting.
+[+] Finally based on the identified services and open ports, it extracts juicy information.